-- 1. SB 169 Affordable Student Housing Grant Program: - i.
+1. SB 169 Affordable Student Housing Grant Program:

+- i.
 The State budget has \$2B identified for UC, CSU and California Community Colleges for student housing. - ii.
 Agah provided an update and stated SB169 was signed by the governor on September 23, 2021, to provide \$2B for affordable student housing grant program.
 The guidelines were provided on October 12, 2021, the application was submitted on the October 31, 2021 due date.
 The funding will assist with feasibility and financial studies and preliminary planning.
 The application was provided in the minutes and the SB169 forms were reviewed by Agah. - iii.
-There is no update regarding the feasibility and planning application that was submitted to the state in October 2021 for each college.
-The state indicated they may provide feedback by March 1, 2022.
-However, that deadline may be extended.
+On March 1, the District received a notification that the DOF has recommended the approval of the feasibility and planning applications for the three colleges in the total amount of \$1.6 million,